Azure/azure-sdk-for-python/sdk/webpubsub/azure-webpubsub-client/README.md

-# Web PubSub client library for JavaScript
+# Web PubSub client library for Python

 [Azure Web PubSub](https://aka.ms/awps/doc) is a cloud service that helps developers easily build real-time features in web applications with publish-subscribe patterns at scale.